-If there is any department that keeps the day-to-day activities of a business under continuous execution, then it is operations.
+If there is any department that keeps the day-to-day activities of a business under continuous execution, it is operations.
 This is the department that takes the lead towards the implementation of the strategies made by the executive team.
 The customer success ops is not different, except that it takes care of the customer success strategies to execute.

 The operations team plays a pivotal role in balancing between the resources input and production capabilities to meet the business goals.
 It is only through the efficiency in this team that an organization achieves optimum performance.
 An organization should be able to regulate the speed, dependability, quality, and flexibility of the operations team.